 An example could be if you want to lend money to a family relative, and the sum is huge.
 Say, he wants to buy a vehicle or a house.
 In this case, the amount of money is quite huge, and you need to make sure that your money is safe.
 So, going with the loan agreement is very obvious here, as choosing a promissory note here can be very risky.

-The legal instrument that you use when giving out loans to someone highly depends upon the sum of money being lent and the relationship you have with the borrower.
-If the sum is not huge and the relationship is also trustworthy, it is preferred to go with the promissory note as to avoid getting into legal issues.
+The legal form to use when giving out loans to someone highly depends upon the sum of money being lent and the relationship you have with the borrower.
+If the sum is not huge and the relationship is trustworthy, it is preferred to go with a promissory note to avoid potential legal issues.

-However, if the sum of money is huge and the relationship is not entirely trustable, make sure that you use a secured loan agreement to make sure your money is safe with the borrower.
+However, if the sum of money is huge and the relationship is not entirely trustable, make sure to use a secured loan agreement to ensure your money is safe with the borrower.
 Because even if the borrower fails to return as agreed, you will legally get your money back in one way or another.

-Lastly, whatever method you end up choosing based upon your constraints, keep in mind that you should always make sure that the legal instrument used is correct and reflects the interests of both the parties.
+Lastly, whatever method you end up choosing, keep in mind that you should always make sure that the legal form used is correct and reflects the interests of both the parties.